jeremytammik/tbc/a/1904_sort_loops.md

 I celebrated my covid coronation last week.

 I suffered very mildly.
-My parter had a strong headache and took a positive test.
+My partner had a strong headache and took a positive test.
 Next day, felt slightly dizzy, my bones and eyes felt tired and hurt in the evening, followed by a scratchy throat, slight fever, ache in the legs and back, exhaustion, higher pulse.
 I slept more, stopped drinking coffee for five days and otherwise kept to my normal everyday routines and work.